 Some estimates suggest that a can of cola contains

 Adults with acute kidney failure are recommended to have no more than

 Still want to get your soft drink fix?
 Some drinks on the market don’t use phosphoric acid or use very small amounts.

-Clear carbonated drinks such as ginger ale, lemon-lime sodas, and flavored seltzers are all good choices if you’re trying to cut down on phosphoric acid.
-Plain seltzer water also doesn’t contain the additive.
+Clear carbonated drinks such as ginger ale, lemon-lime sodas, and flavored seltzers may be less likely to contain phosphoric acid.